rrooggiieerr/rfcontrolpy/README.md

 ### Protocol Parsing

 If a protocol matches, its `parse` function is called with the pulse sequence.
 Most protocols are parsed almost the same way.
-First the pulse squence must be converted to a binary representation.
+First the pulse sequence must be converted to a binary representation.

 In almost all cases there exist a mapping from pulse sequences to a binary `0` and `1`.
 In this example the pulse sequence `0110` represents a binary `0` and `0101` maps to a binary `1`: